Simple Network Management Protocol (SNMP) - Overview

 Notification Receiver Configuration

 The notification receiver configuration defines where the SSR sends SNMP information in the event of a system issue.
-This is configured under notification-receiver in the snmp-server element.
-For SNMPv3, there are four configuration elements:
+This is configured under notification-receiver

-• ip-address: Address of your trap receiver
+: Address of your trap receiver -

-• access-control: References the pre-configured access-control to use, identifies which configured user should handle the notifications, which ensures the appropriate authentication and encryption are used for the communication.
+: References the pre-configured access-control to use, identifies which configured user should handle the notifications, which ensures the appropriate authentication and encryption are used for the communication.

 Because the traps/informRequests are sent by the snmpd process running on the host Linux operating system, it is crucial that the host's routing table is capable of reaching the notification-receiver via the appropriate egress interface.
-Use the Linux command ip r to review the host's routing table to confirm that it meets your requirements.
+Use the Linux command ip r

 Traps vs Informs in SNMPv3

-The use of the engine-id parameter is specific to SNMPv3 and traps/informs.
-SNMP protocol dictates that for traps, the sender (in this case, the SSR) is authoritative, which is to say, the engine-id in use by the SSR will be placed in the messages, and that the companion NMS software will need to define the USM for the sending user with the engine-id of the SSR.
+in use by the SSR will be placed in the messages, and that the companion NMS software will need to define the USM for the sending user with the engine-id of the SSR.
 In the case of net-snmp being the NMS, the following is an example of how to define SNMPv3 users.
 This would be placed in the snmptrapd.conf configuration file:

 createUser -e <hex encoded engine ID in use by net-snmp on the SSR> testUser SHA password1 AES password2

-In the case of Informs, the NMS is authoritative.
-In this case, the inform message passes along the engine-id of the NMS so that the SSR automatically uses it when sending responses.
+of the NMS so that the SSR automatically uses it when sending responses.
 The SSR will not need to be configured with or have pre-shared knowledge of the engine-id of the NMS.

 Polling SNMP

-Once the snmp-server is configured, the SSR device is eligible to be polled for SNMP requests from any source identified in an access-control configuration.
-Depending on your system architecture, this may require some additional configuration for polling to be successful.
+is configured, the SSR device is eligible to be polled for SNMP requests from any source identified in an access-control

 Routing SNMP Responses

 Because the SNMP protocol is handled by a system process running on the host operating system, it is important that your host operating system's routing table has routes suitable for returning responses to inbound queries to the appropriate destination(s) via the appropriate interface.
-Use the Linux command ip r to review the host operating system's route table, to ensure that snmpd is capable of transmitting responses to inbound polling requests.
+Use the Linux command ip r

-This also applies to traps sent by the SSR to the notification-receiver.
+This also applies to traps sent by the SSR to the notification-receiver

 When sendiing responses via a forwarding interface (as described below), the SSR software manages the Linux routing table rules on your behalf.